limbas/limbas/README.md

 Installation
 ------------

-A detailed description of how to perform a new INSTALLATION is provided at [https://www.limbas.org/wiki/](https://www.limbas.org/wiki/)
+A detailed description of how to perform a new INSTALLATION is provided at [Limbas Documentation](https://limbas.org/en/documentation/get-started-en/)

 ### Web installer